 Include All the Damage

-Moving on to the close-up photos, you should get detailed shots of any visible damage to the vehicles involved, such as scratches, dents, deployed airbags, etc. You should also photograph damage to any personal items within the car, and property damage to the surroundings, like dented guardrails.
-Take more pictures than you think you’ll need – otherwise, and you might miss out on details you thought were irrelevant.
+Moving on to the close-up photos, you should get detailed shots of any visible damage to the vehicles involved, such as scratches, dents, deployed airbags, etc. You should also photograph damage to any personal items within the car and property damage to the surroundings, like dented guardrails.
+Take more pictures than you think you’ll need – otherwise, you might miss out on details you thought were irrelevant.

 Consider the Weather